vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 If you find a token template that is already defined, but your token has specific non-behavioral properties like a `SKU` or  `CUSIP` property you can create a new token template, use the existing template formula and add your properties to create a new template and branch in the taxonomy.

 In this case the generic taxonomy definition: &tau;<sub>F</sub>{~d,SC} or tF{~d,SC} is named Whole Fungible Token with Supply Control and represents a branch off the Whole Fungible branch in the hierarchy.

-Adding the SKU property-set will be a branch off this branch named `Inventory Item Template`.
-Your new token template reuses the formula above, adding the `SKU` property-set to the formula i.e. [&tau;<sub>F</sub>{~d,SC}+&phi;SKU].
+Adding the SKU property set will be a branch off this branch named `Inventory Item Template`.
+Your new token template reuses the formula above, adding the `SKU` property set to the formula i.e. [&tau;<sub>F</sub>{~d,SC}+&phi;SKU].

 ![Branch-Leaf](images/branch-leaf.png)

 ## Tooling and Taxonomy

-Using the TTF to define a token you ultimately end up with a template formula and definition that defines the specification.
+Using the TTF to define a token, you ultimately end up with a template formula and definition that defines the specification.
 The TTF TOM can be navigated using of the symbol tooling formats, to programmatically navigate artifact metadata to generate all sorts of useful outputs from documentation and control messages to visualizations,user interfaces, reports and even implementation code.

 The GitHub artifact hierarchical file structure has artifact folder and file names that are the same as the name of the type described in it.
 The parts in the file system are organized by type folders: base, behaviors, behavior-groups and token-templates.